lverwimp/state_gradients/README.md

 More information can be found in this paper:

-Lyan Verwimp, Hugo Van hamme, Vincent Renkens and Patrick Wambacq.
+[1] Lyan Verwimp, Hugo Van hamme, Vincent Renkens and Patrick Wambacq.
 2018.
 [State Gradients for RNN Memory Analysis](https://www.researchgate.net/publication/325818651_State_Gradients_for_RNN_Memory_Analysis).
 In: *Proceedings Interspeech*.
 Hyderabad, India, 2-6 September 2018, pp. 1467-1471.

+We also submitted a paper to Computer Speech and Language with follow-up experiments:

+[2] Lyan Verwimp, Hugo Van hamme and Patrick Wambacq.
+State Gradients for Analyzing Memory in LSTM Language Models.
+Submitted to *Computer Speech and Language* on April 3, 2019.

 # Installation and setup